Home » Living with Celiac Disease » Gluten-Free in College

 • Do the kitchens have a dedicated section for gluten-free food preparation?

-• How else do you prevent cross-contact in your kitchen?
+• How do you prevent cross-contact in your kitchen?

 • Do you use any symbols to indicate which dishes are gluten-free or can be made gluten-free?

-Once you’re in the dining hall, here are some questions to ask the staff.
-Tell them that you have a medical condition that requires you to eat gluten-free food, so they’ll take your concerns seriously.
+Once you’re in the dining hall, tell the staff that you have a medical condition that requires you to eat gluten-free food, so they’ll take your concerns seriously.
+Ask these questions before you eat:

 • Do you mind changing your gloves before you prepare my gluten-free sandwich?